+Term/ Acronym Definition

+AB Assembly Bill

+ACF Advanced Clean Fleets

-Term/ Acronym Definition AC charging Alternating current.
-A charger that operates on a circuit greater than 200 volts and transfers alternating-current (AC) electricity to a device in an electric vehicle (EV) that converts AC to direct current to charge an EV battery.
-ADA Americans with Disabilities Act API Application programming interface.
+AC Level 2 Alternating current.
+A charger that operates on a circuit from 208 volts to 240 volts and transfers AC electricity to a device in an electric vehicle (EV) that converts AC to direct current to charge an EV battery.

+ADA Americans with Disabilities Act

+API Application programming interface.
 A type of software interface that offers service to other pieces of software.
 An API allows two or more computer programs to communicate with each other.

+BESS Battery energy storage system

-CAM Commission Agreement Manager CAO Commission Agreement Officer CEC California Energy Commission Central System Charge Point Management System: the central system that manages Charge Points and has the information for authorizing users for using its Charge Points.
-Charge Attempt Any instance of an EV driver taking action to initiate a charging session by taking one or all of the following steps in any order: 1) attaching the connector to the EV appropriately or 2) attempting to authorize a charging session by use of radio frequency identification (RFID) technology, credit card, charging network provider smartphone application (app), screen input, or calling the charging network provider's customer service number.
+CAM Commission Agreement Manager

+CAO Commission Agreement Officer

+CEC California Energy Commission

+Charge attempt Any instance of an EV driver taking action to initiate a charging session by taking one or all of the following steps in any order: 1) attaching the connector to the EV appropriately or 2) attempting to authorize a charging session by use of radio frequency identification (RFID) technology, credit card, charging network provider smartphone application (app), screen input, or calling the charging network provider's customer service number.

 Charger A device with one or more charging ports and connectors for charging EVs.
 Also referred to as electric vehicle supply equipment (EVSE).
 This definition excludes any charger used solely for private use at a single-family residence or a multifamily dwelling with four or fewer dwelling units.

-Charging Network A collection of chargers located on one or more property(ies) that are connected via digital communications to manage the facilitation of payment, the facilitation of electrical charging, and any related data requests.
-Charging Network Provider The entity that provides the digital communication network that remotely manages the chargers.
+Charging network A collection of chargers located on one or more property(ies) that are connected via digital communications to manage the facilitation of payment, the facilitation of electrical charging, and any related data requests.

+Charging network provider The entity that provides the digital communication network that remotely manages the chargers.
 Charging network providers may also serve as charging station operators and/or manufacture chargers.

 Charging port The system within a charger that charges one EV.
 A charging port may have multiple connectors, but it can provide power to charge only one EV through one connector at a time.